mat-docs/Portal.Site/docs/news/index.md

 ## ATLAS 2021-R3 (10.4.3.382)
 _6th August 2021_

-In this release, we delivered the below new features
+In this release, we delivered the below new features:

 * Support for multiple instances of PGVs with same ID
 * Ability rename index sources in the Session Browser
 * Added new Data point modes in the Scatterplot